dillonharless18/liine-restaurant-availability-api/README.md

-# Liine API Service
+# Liine Restaurant API Service

 ## Project Description
-The Liine API Service is a Python-based project designed to provide information about restaurant availability.
+The Liine Restaurant API Service is a Python-based project designed to provide information about restaurant availability.
+It uses only the Python standard library and has no external dependencies.
 Given a datetime string as input, the API endpoint returns a list of restaurants open at the specified date and time.
 The system is built with a focus on correctness, with optimization being a secondary goal.

+The data exists in the repository under `data/` folder in the given `csv` format.
+The project parses the human-readable data and stores it in 1 of 2 ways, depending on which server you choose to run.
+There are two server options.

+`server.py` uses an in-memory data structure to store the parsed data.

+`server_with_db.py` stores the data in a SQLite database.

+The two servers use somewhat different logic to parse the data. `server.py` explores parsing the data in a more direct logic-driven manner based on the patterns I recognized in the data, while `server_with_db.py` leverages regular expressions to extract the data based on the patterns.
+The code in `server.py` is admittedly more complex, therefore I paid extra attention to docstrings, tests, and modularity in there.
+In the interest of time, once I got `server_with_db.py` working I didn't focus as much on modularity in that one.

 ## Setup and Installation